UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

 \paragraph{Design options under NXK/$\FKeyBox$.} Under our KeyBox/\gROCRP\ model, there are essentially three ways to make $M_2$ transcript-defined:

 \begin{enumerate} \item Publish $M_2$ directly: If the leaf can compute $M_2=m_2\G$ outside the KeyBox, then it can simply transmit $M_2$.
 This trivially makes $Y_2$ transcript-defined and removes the need for USV.
 We treat this as a different design point: it bypasses the commit-shaped transcript setting and assumes the leaf has a way to compute and publish $m_2\G$ without relying on straight-line extraction from a KeyBox-internal proof.
 Our focus is the hardened profile-centric setting in which $m_2$ is generated inside the KeyBox/profile-adapter and the admissible profile does not expose a generic ``export $m\G$'' interface for fresh ephemeral scalars.
 For example, when the admissible KeyBox profile corresponds to a cloud KMS role that permits signing/derivation but denies public-key retrieval~\cite{aws-kms-getpublickey,gcp-kms-roles-perms,azure-kv-keys-details}.
 In that setting, an alternative attempt using only a hiding commitment (commit-only transcript) would fail.
+(In the concrete $\textsf{SDKG.LeafInit}$ profile of Section~\ref{SDKG}, the returned $\sigma$-values do allow host-side recovery of $m_2$ and hence of $m_2\G$; USV is retained so the transcript format is self-certifying without relying on any host-side scalar-to-group computation.)